14th & 15th century Africa: Decline of the Marinids

 The defeat in Kairouan diminished the power of the Marinids, who slipped into a period of decline.
 In the West Maghreb, the Marinids are not able to control the entire population.
 The Arab tribes grow more restless, the tax receipts decline and the sultans lose their power in favour of the Arab viziers, who are representatives of a real caste of high officials which take control of the kingdom and declare themselves as sultans themselves.
 The leaders are subjected to a close guardianship during this period of upheaval and the smallest amount of diffidence would lead to the overthrow or the assassination of the sultan.
 Both Abu Salim (1359-1361), and Abu Ziyan (1361-1366) were assassinated during this period of anarchy.
-The state of anarchy which existed during the late 14th century a led to a break down of unity in the empire and several contenders opposed the vizier which divided the country.
+The state of anarchy which existed during the late 14th century a led to a breakdown of unity in the empire and several contenders opposed the vizier which divided the country.
 Although the dynasty is in a state of decline during this time it was strong enough in 1389 to defuse the Abdalwadides and control the foreign relations of the sultans of Tlemcen.

 The final blow to the Marinids came from the Spanish Christians who invaded Berber in 1401 and destroy the city of Tetouan.
 A few years later in 1415, the Portuguese took over the city of Ceuta.
 The Marinids, who could not repel these invasions, saw their control over the population greatly diminish.
 The dynasty was unable to resist the unrest and revolutions of palaces, which are getting worse.
 In 1420, the Sultan Abu Said was assassinated.
 His successors survived under the guidance of the Wattasides, the Berber dynasty that reigned after the fall of Marinids.
 In 1465, with the assassination of Sultan Abd al-Haqq, the Marinids disappeared permanently as a ruling force.
 The Wattasides dynasty collapsed in 1548 when the Saʿdī sharifs took Fès.